 Wisconsin's Digital Library was established in 2001 and is a shared, statewide collection of ebooks, audiobooks, magazines, and streaming video available for free to all Wisconsin public library card holders.
-Currently, Wisconsin's Digital Library is the collection of digital materials powered by OverDrive and BiblioBoard.
+Currently, Wisconsin's Digital Library is the collection of digital materials powered by OverDrive.

 I'm brand new to Wisconsin's Digital Library in OverDrive.
 How do I get started?

 Welcome to the library!
 This guide will help you get borrowing in no time.

 Why can't I log in? / Why does it say library card is invalid? / Why does it say there is something wrong with my card?

 There are a few reasons that your library card may not be working to log into Wisconsin's Digital Library.
 It could have expired, or a block has been placed on it for overdue books or fines for late physical items.
 Contact your library and they will get it all worked out for you.

 I have a new library card.
 How do I move my holds/checkouts?

 Contact your library!
 They will be able to move your checkouts, holds, and lists from your old card to your new card.

 How do I change my email address for hold notifications?